1.1 If you take the world to heart, you will hurt...

 Who gives you this kind of company?

 If you’ve got people like that in your life, hooray.
-But many activists don’t and so I want us to at least give this kind of company and understanding and appreciation to each other.
+But many activists don’t.

-I believe you deserve to take the best possible care of yourself and your colleagues, just because.
+I believe you deserve to take the best possible care of yourself just because.
 Just because you’re the caring kind of person you are.

 I believe you deserve to…